Ross Detwiler: Cincinnati Reds

 On April 7, 2022, Detwiler signed a minor league contract with the Cincinnati Reds organization.
 He was assigned to the Triple-A Louisville Bats to begin the year, where he posted a 3.86 ERA and 1.57 WHIP in 7.0 innings across 7 appearances.
 On May 14, Detwiler was selected to the active roster.

 On August 29, Detwiler became the 450th unique pitcher to surrender a home run to Albert Pujols, breaking the record previously set by Barry Bonds.
 On August 30, Detwiler was designated for assignment and elected free agency the next day.

+Coaching career

+On July 7, 2026, the Baltimore Orioles hired Detwiler to serve as a roving minor league pitching instructor after Thomas Eshelman departed the organization.

 Pitching style

 Detwiler is a sinkerballer, throwing his sinker at 90–94 mph.
 His other pitches are a four-seam fastball (91–95), a curveball (78–81), and a changeup (84–87).
 Detwiler does not usually throw the changeup to left-handed hitters or in two-strike counts.

 Personal life

 Detwiler has two brothers.
 He was a hospitality and restaurant administration major in college.
 As St. Louis natives, Detwiler and his family were avid fans of the Cardinals, Blues, and the now re-located Rams.